UX-Decoder/Semantic-SAM/README.md

 * **High Quality**.
 We base on the DETR-based model to implement both generic and interactive segmentation, and validate that SA-1B helps generic and part segmentation.
 The mask quality of multi-granularity is high.

 ### :rocket: **News**
+* We release the **demo code for controllable mask auto-generation with different granularity prompts!**
 * We release the **demo code for mask auto-generation!**
 * We release the **demo code for interactive segmentation!**
 * We release the **training and inference code and checkpoints (SwinT, SwinL) trained on SA-1B!**